Wortley, Leeds

+New Wortley

 New Wortley is the area closest to Leeds city centre, Armley and Holbeck and close to HM Prison Leeds.
 It is largely made up of 1960s high-rise flats and maisonettes.

+Upper Wortley

 Upper Wortley is situated between Armley and Lower Wortley; specifically between the boundaries of Tong Road to the north and Oldfield Lane/ Green Hill Lane to the south.
 It consists of a variety of Victorian terraces, 1950s semi-detached houses and modern low-rise flats and houses.

+Lower Wortley

-Lower Wortley is furthest from the city centre, closer to Farnley and between the boundaries of Oldfield Lane/ Green Hill Lane to the north and Gelderd Road to the South.
-Housing in Lower Wortley is predominantly 1950s semi-detached with some modern low-rise flats and houses.
-Lower Wortley is home to Makro and Matalan as well as many car dealerships, including main dealers for brands such as Lotus, Aston Martin, Kia, Maserati, Honda, Porsche, Ford, Mazda, Mini Cooper, BMW and Vauxhall.
+Lower Wortley is furthest from the city centre, closer to Gildersome, Farnley and the Greenbelt.
+The area sits between the boundaries of Oldfield Lane to the north and Gelderd Road to the South.
+Housing in Lower Wortley is predominantly 1950s semi-detached with some modern low-rise flats and newly built houses.

+Lower Wortley is home to Booker (formerly Makro) and Matalan as well as many car dealerships.
 These are popular in this area of the city due to Lower Wortley's convenient location close to the Leeds Outer Ring Road and the M621 motorway.

 History

-Wortley grew, much like surrounding areas during the industrial revolution.
+Wortley grew, much like surrounding areas during the Industrial Revolution.
 While Wortley was home to some smaller industrial works, its proximity to the industrial centres of Armley and Holbeck encouraged gradual growth.
 Perhaps Wortley's most notable features at this time were the vast array of railway junctions and its two gasworks, a smaller one in Lower Wortley and Leeds' largest gasworks in New Wortley which, until early 2022, was marked by the presence of a large spiral guided gasholder.

+Armley was formerly a township in the parish of Leeds and a chapelry, in 1866 Wortley became a separate civil parish, on 26 March 1904 the parish was abolished to form Armley and Bramley.
+In 1901 the parish had a population of 27,456.

 The landscape of Wortley changed considerably following World War II, when both the Leeds Corporation and private developers redeveloped the Victorian slum areas which had characterised Wortley since it developed.
 New Wortley was largely developed through the building of social housing, mainly in the form of high rise flats and prefabricated houses.
 Despite being built opposite what was then a gas works and is now a storage facility, the prefabricated houses were built with 'all-electric' heating, as was common at the time.
 In 2009, as part of a fuel poverty scheme the homes were connected to gas.

 Lower Wortley and Upper Wortley saw less development than New Wortley with many of their larger Victorian through terracing still remaining and the redevelopment largely being undertaken by private developers who favoured low rise developments using more traditional methods of construction.

 Between 1851 and 1852 the bones of the Armley Hippo, a great northern hippopotamus now extinct in the United Kingdom, was found in the ancient former southern channel of the River Aire, in an area previously part of Wortley, where the Armley Gyratory now stands.